putuyoga/putuyoga.github.io/about.md

 noindex: true
 ---

-I have been developing software since I was a kid, who spent his free time tinkering with his father's computer until it was broken.
+I’m a software engineer with 9+ years of professional experience.
+I currently work at a Singapore-based tech startup.
+My days are packed with planning, meetings, and, of course, a whole lot of coding (shocking, I know 🤯).

-My journey started with `php`, `css`, `html`, and ugly `javascript` on notepad++ while listening to winamp, I felt I conquered the world.
-Damn, It felt so good at that time.
+Outside of work, I run before the day kicks off.
+I still game, but not as much as I used to (adulting , am I right?).

-Now, I am getting paid to smash the keyboard and pretend to work hard the whole day.
-Heck, becoming an adult, sometimes I am even questioning my existence on this earth as well.
+I’m also into investing, traveling, and lately, experimenting with LLMs.
+What else?
+I’m always up for discovering what life throws my way!

-Anyway, If you are looking me for my professional history, go check my [resume](/resume) or [porfolios](/portfolios) page instead.
+If you are interested in my professional journey, go check out my [resume](/resume) or [portfolios](/portfolios) page instead.

 Cheers,